bevyengine/rfcs/rfcs/45-stageless.md

 As command queues are owned by their systems, an exclusive system won't be able to drain their buffers by itself.
 This one just signals the executor to do it.
-The caveat to handling it that way is that the executor only knows about the systems in the schedule it's running, so we should probably still have one "courtesy flush" after all the systems complete, so users can't forget to.
+The caveat to handling it this way is that the executor is only aware of the systems in the schedule it's running, so we should probably still have one "courtesy flush" after all the systems complete, so users can't forget to.

 ### `Systems`

 `Systems` is a resource on the `World`.

-In order to run systems and schedules, you have to take them out of `Systems`.
+To keep `Systems` accessible, you have to take systems and schedules out of `Systems` in order to run them.

-To keep `Systems` accessible, insertion and removal will not immediately cause schedules to be rebuilt.
+Likewise, system insertion and removal will not immediately cause schedules to be rebuilt.

-Those changes will only be propagated up to flag the system sets whose dependency graphs need to be rebuilt (top-sorted again).
+Those changes will only be propagated up to flag the system sets whose dependency graphs need to be updated (topologically sorted again).
+A rebuild will remain pending until something tries to check out the `Schedule`.
+This way users only incur costs for schedules they use.

-The function to check out a `Schedule` will apply a pending rebuild if the schedule has one, then move all the required systems and conditions from their `Option`s into it, and then return the schedule.
+Schedule extraction essentially moves the required systems and conditions from their `Option`s into the selected `Schedule` container and returns it.

-Thus, users will only incur build costs for the schedules they use.

-All the graphs remain with `Systems`, so you can still "remove" systems by label while they're checked out.
+Even after systems or schedules have been extracted, all the graph data remains with `Systems`, so you can still add and remove things.
-You have to return extracted schedules to `Systems` in order to update them (since that process needs the systems), but if you've removed any of those systems, they'll just be cleanly dropped at that time.
+You have to return extracted schedules to `Systems` in order to update them (since that process needs the systems), and if you've removed any of those systems, they'll just be safely dropped at that time.

 ```rust
 enum NodeId {